Fever in cats

 Fever is not an illness in itself, but an immune reaction of the body.
 The body increases the normal temperature to boost the immune system.
 The increase in temperature increases blood flow, which means that immune cells are transported better through the body.
 As a result, the body fights pathogens more effectively and wounds heal faster.
 The fever therefore serves a protective function for the cat's body.
 But when do we speak of a fever in a cat?

-Cats normally have a body temperature between 38 and 39 degrees Celsius, which is higher than humans.
+Cats normally have a body temperature between 38 and 39 degrees Celsius, which is higher than ours.
 High levels of activity, stress and long periods in the sun or on the heater can also quickly cause a cat's temperature to rise slightly, known as hyperthermia.
 So if you feel that your cat's body is warmer than usual, this is no reason to worry.
 Cats have a fever when their temperature is around 39.2 degrees Celsius or higher, and it becomes a serious emergency when it reaches 41 degrees at the latest.

 How do I recognize if my cat has a fever?